FlyingPhantom/ps4-linux-tutorial/docs/installation.md

 > Every console supports external, which is recommend with an SSD via an Adapter.

 ::: details Internal vs External: The Finale - GOTY Limited Edition As I've mentioned beforehand, you can't install Linux on the internal PS4's HDD on Baikal systems.
-I know, you're crying your heart out because you wanted to use it, but trust me it's atrocious.
+Buy a fucking SSD and a adapter.
 To give you an explanation, it took me 30 MINUTES to update my CachyOS installation (1500MBs) and the system was so unresponsive that I could watch entire anime episodes in between clicks.

 Using an external SATA-USB adapter with a Samsung 870 EVO 500GB, the time it took shrinked to less than 5 minutes.